madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-Virt-Manager.md

 ##Creating a Windows 10 VM

 Using `virt-manager` [UI](https://www.howtogeek.com/117635/how-to-install-kvm-and-create-virtual-machines-on-ubuntu/), create a new Windows 10 VM.
-I use mostly defaults including, IDE Disk and CDROM, NAT, Spice, and Video QXL.
-I found Sound device model `ich9`  to be working better for me with Windows 10.
-I run into some small [bug](https://bugzilla.redhat.com/show_bug.cgi?id=1377155#c12) with HID device.
+I used mostly defaults including, IDE Disk and CDROM, NAT, Spice, and Video QXL, and I choose to [copy](https://fedoraproject.org/wiki/How_to_enable_nested_virtualization_in_KVM) host CPU information.
+Sound device model `ich9` seems to be working better for me with Windows 10.
+I run into some small [bug](https://bugzilla.redhat.com/show_bug.cgi?id=1377155#c12) with HID device and applied the suggested fix.

 ###Disk Image